lewisl/CovidSim/documentation/spread.md

         # how many people are contacted by each spreader?
 Think of this as reaching out...
-        # numcontacts is the potential number of people contacted by a spreader in each
+        # contacts is the potential number of people contacted by a spreader in each
         # cell by lag (laglim), infectious cond (4), and agegrp(5)

     #=  This originally ignores the conditions of the touched--assumes they are